CTI Career Search

 How To Become An Operating Room Technician

-How to Become an Operating Room TechnicianWhen it comes time to perform surgery, it takes an entire team of dedicated professionals to ensure a successful operation.
+When it comes time to perform surgery, it takes an entire team of dedicated professionals to ensure a successful operation.
 While doctors may perform the actual procedure, they couldn't do their jobs without the support of trained operating room technicians.
-As the health care industry continues to grow, the Bureau of Labor Statistics estimates that demand for operating room technicians, also known as surgical technologists, will increase by 25 percent from 2008 to 2018.
+As the health care industry continues to grow, the Bureau of Labor Statistics (BLS) estimates that demand for operating room technicians, also known as surgical technologists, will increase by 30 percent from 2012 to 2022.

 What Does an Operating Room Technician Do?

 Operating room technicians may go by a number of different names including surgical technologists, scrubs or surgical room technicians.
-They are responsible for assisting doctors and nurses before, during and after a medical operation.
+They are responsible for assisting doctors and nurses before, during, and after a medical operation.
 For example, an operating room technician may be responsible for setting up sterile equipment and ensuring that it is working properly.
 The technician may also help prepare the patient by sterilizing incision sites and transporting the individual to the operating room.

 During the surgery, an operating room technician will pass surgical instruments to doctors as needed, cut sutures, prepare specimens for laboratory analysis and apply dressings.
 In addition, they may be responsible for counting equipment, such as sponges and needles, to ensure that all equipment is properly disposed.
 After surgery, the operating room technician may transfer the patient to a recovery room before cleaning and restocking the surgical room.